ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/cross-component-lineage-with-apache-atlas-across-apache-sqoop-hive-kafka-storm/tutorial.md

 ![ambari_dashboard_rajops](assets/ambari_dashboard_rajops.png)

 From the Dashboard page of Ambari, click on `Hive` from the list of installed services.
-Then click on `Config` tab and search `atlas.hook.hive.synchronous` in the filter text box.
+Then click on `Configs` tab and search `atlas.hook.hive.synchronous` in the filter text box.

 ![search_hive_config](assets/search_hive_config.png)